In this post, you are going to learn everything you need to know about diastasis recti.

 Unfortunately, there is no actual medical standard to diagnose the condition.

-There is controversy over how much separation should be considered normal, and how much is abnormal.
+There is controversy over how much abdominal separation is considered normal, and how much is abnormal.

 Also, the degree of abdominal wall separation does not correlate with symptoms.

-With that said, most people agree that 2 centimeters (about the width of two fingers) is abnormal.
+With that said, most people agree that 2 centimeters (about two finger widths) is abnormal.

 How To Check For Diastasis Recti If You’re Overweight